Non-exchangeable Conformal Prediction with Optimal Transport: Tackling Distribution Shifts with Unlabeled Data: Extra experimental details and results

 ImageNet-C \citep{imagenetc} comprises 15 different types of corruption applied on top of the original validation dataset of ImageNet \citep{russakovsky2015imagenet}, which contains 50K samples.
 We repeat each experiment with 10 random seeds.
 As explained in Section~\ref{sec:exp_reg}, each time we randomly split the corrupted data $\gD_Q$ into two: $\gD_Q^{(1)}$ used to learn the weights or density ratio model, and $\gD_Q^{(2)}$ for testing.
 Since we use a pretrained model as classifier, we do not need to reserve a subset of the clean data $\gD_P$ (the original validation dataset) for training the model.
 However, one thing to note is that in ImageNet-C $\gD_Q$ is constructed using the same images in $\gD_P$.
 Thus, we have to ensure the calibration dataset, which we denote $\gD_P^{(2)}$ to be consistent with Section~\ref{sec:exp_reg}, does not contain any of the images in either $\gD_Q^{(1)}$ or $\gD_Q^{(2)}$.
 This will affect the sizes of each of these sets, as described in the following sections.
 In all ImageNet-C experiments, unless explicitly stated otherwise, we construct calibration and test sets with the following sizes: calibration sets with $|\gD_P^{(2)}|=300$ and $|\gD_Q^{(1)}|=300$, and test sets with $|\gD_Q^{(2)}|=30000$.

-The underlying classifier was a pretrained ResNet-50 available in Torchvision package \cite{torchvision2016}, which was kept fixed in all experiments---we only learn weights $\vw = \{w_i\}_{i=1}^n$ over the calibration data points, and the model as well as the nonconformity score function remain unchanged in all cases.
-In each optimization step, we optimize all weights (no batching) using Adam with a learning rate of $1e{-3}$ and $\beta = (0.9, 0.999)$.
-These hyperparameters were the same across all runs, with only the number of optimization steps varying: 1000 steps for distribution shifts of severity 1, 3000 steps for severity 3, and 5000 steps for severity 5.
-We have observed our methods to be fairly robust to these hyperparameters.
+The underlying classifier was a pretrained ResNet-50 available in Torchvision package \cite{torchvision2016}, which was kept fixed in all experiments.
+We only learn weighting scheme for the calibration data points, and the model as well as the nonconformity score function remain unchanged in all cases.
+In each optimization step and for both parametrizations, we backprop through all weights (no batching) using Adam with a learning rate of $1\mathrm{e}{-3}$ and $\beta = (0.9, 0.999)$.
+These hyperparameters were the same across all runs, with only the number of optimization steps varying: $1000$ steps for distribution shifts of severity 1, $3000$ steps for severity 3, and $5000$ steps for severity 5.
+We observed our methods to be fairly robust to these hyperparameters.
 One should only keep in mind that the more severe the shift, the longer the optimization or the larger the learning rate should be, as demonstrated in our approach.

 In Table~\ref{tab:imagenetc_cov_big}, we present the empirical coverage obtained for each method and corruption in ImageNet-C, giving a more complete picture of the ImageNet-C results reported in Table~\ref{tab:imageclassification}.